h5bp/Front-end-Developer-Interview-Questions/README.md

 * What are the different ways to visually hide content (and make it available only for screen readers)?
 * Have you ever used a grid system, and if so, what do you prefer?
 * Have you used or implemented media queries or mobile specific layouts/CSS?
-* Any familiarity with styling SVG?
+* Do you have any familiarity with styling SVG?
 * How do you optimize your webpages for print?
 * What are some of the "gotchas" for writing efficient CSS?
 * What are the advantages/disadvantages of using CSS preprocessors?
   * Describe what you like and dislike about the CSS preprocessors you have used.
 * How would you implement a web design comp that uses non-standard fonts?
 * Explain how a browser determines what elements match a CSS selector.
+* Describe pseudo-elements and discuss what they are used for.
 * Explain your understanding of the box model and how you would tell the browser in CSS to render your layout in different box models.
 * What does ```* { box-sizing: border-box; }``` do?
 What are its advantages?
 * List as many values for the display property that you can remember.